Contents

 If you are a continuing student and have tuition-fee debt owed to the University, you will not be able to re-register or gain access to the library for the upcoming academic year.
 In certain circumstances the University will allow you to re-register if you’ve entered into a repayment plan with them and the SRC Advice Centre can provide you with help and advice on the best way to put a realistic and sustainable offer to the University.

-If you are in this situation, need assistance or advice on submitting a repayment plan, or have concerns about debt or financial problems you should contact the Advice Centre.
+If you are in this situation, need assistance or advice on submitting a repayment plan, or have concerns about debt or financial problems you should contact the SRC Advice Centre.

 Also, see our section on Consumer Debt and Arrears.